snorkel-team/website/_blog/three.md

 ---
 layout: default
-title: Use Case
+title: Blog Post Three
 preview: Is designed to help you do real work — to build real products, or gather real insights.
 ---
-# Use Case
+# Blog Post Three